Day 1 - Arrival at Thiruvananthapuram Airport

 Today, start your day with Sunrise Yoga on the exclusive pavilion on the edge of a cliff overlooking the majestic Arabian Sea for 30 mins.
 This light workout will be followed by breakfast at Cafe Samsara.

 After breakfast, we will head south of Niraamaya retreats to the Poovar estuary, a short 20-minute drive.
 Poovar was named by the erstwhile king Marthanda Varma of Travancore, which was the conjunction of the two Malayalam words poo and var meaning 'flower' and 'river' respectively.
-Poovar was the epicentre of trade in sandalwood, spice and ivory.
-Here you will be transferred to a motor boat that cruises through pristine coconut groves on either side of the river leading you to the Golden Sand beach.
+Poovar was the epicenter of trade in sandalwood, spice and ivory.
+Here you will be transferred to a motorboat that cruises through pristine coconut groves on either side of the river leading you to the Golden Sand beach.
 Experience an enchanting sight – a point where you can see the backwaters merge with the Arabian Sea.
 Here you can enjoy a special picnic hamper that our chef has prepared over a glass of chilled wine.
 On your return, the boat will take you through a pristine mangrove forest, before you transfer back to retreat.

 Back at the retreat enjoy a classic high tea on your porch while your pre-booked spa therapy awaits - the Niraamaya Signature Spa therapy (60 mins).
 This deeply relaxing massage is the ideal antidote to ease all stress.